Advanced-AI-in-Medicine-and-Physics-Lab/CORA/README.md

-# CORA — Coronary Representation learning via Anatomy-guided synthesis
+# CORA: COronary Representation learning via Abnormality synthesis for CVD analysis

 CORA is a self-supervised framework for coronary CT angiography (CCTA).
 A 3D Residual U-Net is pretrained to segment **synthetically inserted coronary